dgryski/go-perfbook/performance.md

 ("awesome-go-performance"), but I would like this to evolve into a longer book format where the content is here instead of external.
 The links should be sorted into categories.

+All the content will be licensed under CC-BY-SA.

 * All optimizations should follow these steps:

     1. determine your performance goals and confirm you are not meeting them